-There has been a gospel witness on Park Ridings for many years, but the story of the present congregation begins in early 2004, when a group of people came together as Rehoboth Church in the St. Ann’s Library Hall under the pastoral leadership of Barry King.
+There has been a gospel witness on Park Ridings - in the heart of Wood Green, London - for many years, but the story of the present congregation begins in early 2004.
+A group of people came together as Rehoboth Church in the St. Ann’s Library Hall, near Seven Sisters Road, Tottenham under the pastoral leadership of Barry King.
 For a year and a half the newly formed independent evangelical church functioned without a building of its own.
 It continued to hold weekly meetings in the library hall and for a while in a Salvation Army Hall just off West Green Road.
 Bible studies, prayer meetings, and training days for men interested in entering Christian ministry were held in a community centre and in people’s houses.
 From the start, the church was characterised by Christ-centred expository preaching and a culture of evangelism.

 As the church grew, the need for a building that the congregation could call its own became increasingly apparent.
 At this time, God was pleased to provide by bringing Rehoboth Church into contact with the few remaining members of the church on Park Ridings.
 The two groups of people began joint meetings and in the space of a few months had naturally come together as one – keeping the name Rehoboth Church and maintaining the original Park Ridings congregation’s affiliation with the Association of Grace Baptist Churches (South East).
 A few years later the church changed its name to Grace Baptist Church, in order to more clearly and effectively communicate our doctrinal convictions and church distinctives to the surrounding community.

 Over the course of our brief history we have actively sought to bring the good news of God’s grace in Jesus Christ to people locally, nationally, and globally.